chriscrcodes/smart-factory/README.md

 ![Factory Assistant Communication Flow](./artifacts/media/factory-assistant-communication-flow.png "Factory Assistant Communication Flow")

 - **User Prompt**: user asks a question to the Factory Assistant.
-- **Custom Large Language Model (LLM) Factory Assistant**: analyze prompt and write the statement to query the Database in Fabric.
+- **Custom Large Language Model (LLM) Factory Assistant**: analyze prompt and write the statement to query the Database in Fabric. **No data from the database is transmitted to the Large Language Model**.
 - **Semantic Kernel**: execute query in background and return results (Python code).
 - **Web Application**: provide the graphical user interface (based on the open-source framework `Streamlit`).